 Strategic planning and operational planning are both vital to an organization's success.
 Oftentimes, organizations use both terms to mean the same thing, but they shouldn't.

 Are they the same?
 If not, what’s the difference?
 Do you need both?
 We hear these kinds of questions frequently.
-To help answer them, first we'll walk through the definition of each.
-Then, we'll walk through the main five differences between them.
+To help answer them, first we'll walk through the definitions of strategic planning vs. operational planning.
+Then, we'll explain the main differences between them.

 In This Article